Meisterschueler/ogn-python/README.md

 10. Get world elevation data (needed for AGL calculation)
 	Sources: There are many sources for DEM data.
 It is important that the spatial reference system (SRID) is the same as the database which is 4326.
 	The [GMTED2010 Viewer](https://topotools.cr.usgs.gov/gmted_viewer/viewer.htm) provides data for the world with SRID 4326.
 Just download the data you need.

-	For Europe we can get the DEM as GeoTIFF files from the [European Environment Agency](https://land.copernicus.eu/imagery-in-situ/eu-dem/eu-dem-v1.1).
-    Because the SRID of these files is 3035 and we want 4326 we have to convert them (next step)

-11. Optional: Convert the elevation data into correct SRID
+11. Import the GeoTIFF into the elevation table:

-	We convert elevation from one SRID (here: 3035) to target SRID (4326):

     ```
-    gdalwarp -s_srs "EPSG:3035" -t_srs "EPSG:4326" source.tif target.tif
+    raster2pgsql *.tif -s 4326 -d -M -C -I -F -t 25x25 public.elevation | psql -d ogn
     ```

-12. Import the GeoTIFF into the elevation table:

-    ```
-    raster2pgsql -s 4326 -c -C -I -M -t 100x100 elevation_data.tif public.elevation | psql -d ogn
-    ```

-13. Import Airports (needed for takeoff and landing calculation).
+12. Import Airports (needed for takeoff and landing calculation).
 A cup file is provided under tests:

 	```
 	flask database import_airports tests/SeeYou.cup
 	```

-14. Import DDB (needed for registration signs in the logbook).
+13. Import DDB (needed for registration signs in the logbook).

 	```
 	flask database import_ddb
 	```

-15. Optional: Use supervisord
+14. Optional: Use supervisord
 	You can use [Supervisor](http://supervisord.org/) to control the complete system.
 In the directory deployment/supervisor we have some configuration files to feed the database (ogn-feed), run the celery worker (celeryd), the celery beat (celerybeatd), the celery monitor (flower), and the python wsgi server (gunicorn).
 All files assume that